aminembarki/CharFunk/readme.md

 `@returns {String}` a string representing the directionality, as defined above

+###CharFunk.getMatches(string,callback)
+Returns an array of contiguous matching strings for which the callback returns true, similar to String.match().
+    CharFunk.getMatches("test this out",CharFunk.isLetter); // returns ["test","this","out"]

+`@param {String} string` - a string of any length

+`@param {Function} callback` - a function to call for each character, which must return true if a match or false if not a match.
+This function will be provided three arguments: a char to check, a number for the position, and a number for the string length

+`@returns {Array{String}` }

 ###CharFunk.isAllLettersOrDigits(string)
 Returns true if the string argument is composed of all letters and digits